NeuralEnsemble/cobrawap/pipeline/stage02_processing/README.md

 Activity signals, cleaned and pre-processed to user specifications

 * Format and shape is identical to the input.
 AnalogSignal.description contains a summary of the preformed processing steps
-* intermediate results for each block
-* figures, illustrating the output of each block
-* a report, summarizing the execution of the stage (manually create with `snakemake --report /path/to/report.html`)

 ## Usage
 In this stage all blocks can be selected and arranged in arbitrary order.
 The execution order is specified by the config parameter `BLOCK_ORDER`.